 In this example, I’m searching for the first instance of a space in cell reference A2.
 Once it’s found, I move left and grab the contents.
 This works well unless someone with no spaces, like Cher, signs up for my friend’s newsletter.

 I’ll admit I thought this part would be easier.
-Unfortunately, I don’t have a perfect formula because of outliers.
+Unfortunately, I don’t have the perfect formula to extract the middle name.
 Yes, even US Presidents can be outliers.
 That’s a fancy way of saying it’s not perfect and didn’t handle Martin Van Buren.
 The formula parsed the name but made his last name Buren.
-So I’m putting you on notice; you need to review your results.
+So I’m putting you on notice; you must review your results.

 You’ll also notice that I’ve used IFERROR in the formula.
-While it’s not necessary, I didn’t like seeing all the #VALUE cell entries for people that didn’t have a middle name.
-So, by using IFERROR , I can substitute a space ” ” instead.
+While it’s not necessary, I wouldn’t say I liked seeing all the #VALUE cell entries for people who didn’t have a middle name.
+So, by using IFERROR, I can substitute a space ” ” instead.

 - Insert a new column called Middle.
 In my example, this will be column C.